foss-for-synopsys-dwc-arc-processors/arc-ABI-manual/arcv3-elf.md

 dynamic loader.
 The entry at `_GLOBAL_OFFSET_TABLE_[2]` is reserved to contain a dynamic the lazy symbol-resolution entry point.

-If no explicit .pltgot is used, `_GLOBAL_OFFSET_TABLE_[3 ..
-3+F]` are used for resolving function references, and `_GLOBAL_OFFSET_TABLE_[3+F+1 .. last]` are for resolving data references.
 Addressability to the global offset table (GOT) is accomplished using direct PC-relative addressing.
 There is no need for a function to materialize an explicit base pointer to access the GOT.
 GOT-based variables can be referenced directly using a single eight-byte long-intermediate-operand instruction:

 ```asm